ywamconverge/ywamconverge.github.io/README.md

 https://www.youtube.com/watch?v=hSqbotfxZAA
 Dec 23, 2015

- - Watch "Create an Internship" Host App help videos:
+ - Watch "Create an Internship" Host App help videos: (These are to be added to the top of the Create and Internship app pages as thumbnail videos and links to youtube where translated CC: will be available.)
  	Page One: https://youtu.be/Y8b8EjnE6p8
 	Page Two: https://youtu.be/VF6HuSuJXdo
 	Page Three: https://youtu.be/hGm5-ETqpaI